shay-te/core-lib/website/docs/result_to_dict.md

 print(formatted_data) # {'name': 'Jon', 'email':'jon@mail.com', 'additional_data': {'age': 42, 'address': 'Miami', 'active': True}}

 ```
->For `callback` the function has to be implemented by the user for handling different types of nested inside the given object.
+>For `callback` the function has to be implemented by the user for handling different types of data nested inside the given object.

 ## ResultToDict Decorator